brazilpythonws/wpbd_update_2021_2022/4th_Edition_WPDB_2021/README.md

 # 4thBrazilianWorkshopPythonForBioData_2021

 The Brazilian Python Workshop for Biological Data (WPDB) in 2021 was conducted online and free of charge from September 20 to 24, 2021.
 The workshop was structured to introduce data analysis, organization, and extraction using Python.
-It began with an introductory lecture covering concepts related to Python syntax and programming, followed by practical classes in a “participatory live coding” format.
+It began with an introductory lecture covering concepts related to Python syntax and programming, followed by practical classes in a “participatory live coding” format (NEDERBRAGT et al. 2020).
 During problem-solving and concept presentation, instructors wrote and narrated the code for the students, who were encouraged to write, record, and execute it themselves.
 A total of 37 participants were selected for the workshop, most of whom had little prior knowledge of the Python programming language.
 The selection criteria included an analysis of the student’s research topics and their involvement in scientific activities, as well as their expectations for the workshop.
 During registration, an initial questionnaire was provided to the selected participants to gather relevant information on geographical distribution, sex and gender identity, decade of birth, research institution, academic degree, field of expertise, programming experience, and expectations for the .
 Of the 37 participants selected, 35 signed the Informed Consent Form (ICF), which was fully available during registration, agreeing to and confirming their participation in the research**.